Invoca/declare_schema/README.md

-# HoboFields
+# DeclareSchema

-Rich field types and migration-generator for Rails.
+Declare your active_record model schemas and have database migrations generated for you!

 ## Testing
 To run tests: